rybak/resoday/README.md

 Usage
 -----

-Download `resoday-release.jar` from [releases tab on GitHub][GitHubReleases] and launch it.
+Download `resoday-release.jar` from [releases tab on GitLab][GitLabReleases] or [GitHub][GitHubReleases] and launch it.
 If your Java installation is not integrated into operating system and/or desktop environment to automatically launch `*.jar` files, use:

     $ java -jar resoday-release.jar